 Free Trade Zones and General Services Employees Union (FTZ & GSEU), Sri Lanka

-Free Trade Zones and their like have eroded rights for workers around the globe.
+Free Trade Zones have eroded rights for workers around the globe.
 In Sri Lanka, FTZ&GSEU is one of the largest trade unions representing workers in global supply chains (including garment workers) and for over 30 years has been at the forefront of battling for workers’ rights.
 We are privileged to have stood alongside FTZ&GSEU for over a decade as they have won increases in wages, signed collective bargaining agreements and in many other ways fought for the rights of workers at the bottom of the garment supply chain.

 “This is a lesson for the employer to learn, that in the global economy it is not only profit and investments that travel across geographical boundaries, but also worker solidarity and organisational unity.” – Anton Marcus, Joint General Secretary